Clan Rising

 The Helensburgh engineer who built the first working television out of biscuit tins, sealing wax, knitting needles and a hatbox, and lived to see his system broadcast from London.

-John Logie Baird was born at 121 West Argyle Street in Helensburgh on the Firth of Clyde on 13 August 1888, the youngest of four children of the Reverend John Baird, minister of the West Parish Church, and Jessie Inglis, a shipbuilder's daughter from Glasgow.
-He was a sickly child with chronic bronchitis and a habit of taking apparatus apart on the kitchen table.
-He wired the family house for electric light from an accumulator battery at thirteen, installed a telephone exchange between his bedroom and his friends' bedrooms across the street, and at fourteen took a portrait photograph of his sister Annie that ran on the front page of the Helensburgh and Gareloch Times.
-He went up to the Royal Technical College in Glasgow in 1906 and to the University of Glasgow in 1914, but bronchitis and the outbreak of war broke his degree, and he spent the years from 1915 to 1922 as a power-station engineer for the Clyde Valley Electrical Power Company in Rutherglen, increasingly unwell, increasingly preoccupied with the idea of sending pictures by wireless.
+John Logie Baird was born at 121 West Argyle Street in Helensburgh on the Firth of Clyde on 13 August 1888, the youngest of four children of the minister of the West Parish Church.
+He was an inveterate boy inventor: he wired the family house for electric light at thirteen, ran a private telephone exchange to his friends' houses across the street, and at fourteen took a press photograph that ran on the front page of the local paper.
+He studied at the Royal Technical College and the University of Glasgow and worked through his twenties as a power-station engineer, increasingly preoccupied with the idea of sending pictures by wireless.

-In 1922 he gave up the power-station work and moved to Hastings on the south coast for his health, took rooms above a flower shop at 21 Linton Crescent, and began building a television apparatus from the materials he could afford.
-The first set was a wooden tea-chest, a tin biscuit box for the lamphousing, four needles, sealing wax, a discarded hatbox, a Nipkow scanning disk cut from cardboard, and a torch bulb.
-He nearly killed himself in February 1923 attempting to rectify a two-thousand-volt power supply on the kitchen table; the landlady asked him to leave.
-He moved to 22 Frith Street in Soho, where in October 1925 he produced the first recognisable transmitted human image, a ventriloquist's dummy he had named Stooky Bill, and then a fifteen-year-old office boy named William Taynton who was the first human face ever televised.
+In 1922 he moved to Hastings and began building a television apparatus from whatever he could afford: a wooden tea-chest, a biscuit tin for the lamphousing, darning needles, sealing wax, a hatbox and a scanning disk cut from cardboard.
+Out of that improvised workshop, moved to 22 Frith Street in Soho, he produced in October 1925 the first recognisable transmitted human image, a ventriloquist's dummy he called Stooky Bill, and then an office boy, William Taynton, the first human face ever televised.

 Achievements